Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 WiFi in Porto

 Our DIY Walking Tour of Porto, Portugal is highlighted with information, tips and maps.
-In order to access our information while touring Porto, it is necessary to have a WiFi connection.
+In order to access our advice while touring Porto, it is necessary to have a WiFi Connection.

-While some mobile cell phone plans can be adjusted for data usage in other countries, it can be extremely expensive.
-Instead, we use a GlocalMe Mobile WiFi Hotspot – which is not only ideal for free walking tours, but for traveling abroad in general.
+While cell phone plans can be adjusted for data usage in other countries, it can be extremely expensive.
+Instead, we use a GlocalMe Mobile WiFi Hotspot – which is not only ideal for free walking tours, but for frequent travels abroad.

-Perfect for frequent travelers, families or friends traveling together, the hotspot can support 10 devices at one time – and travelers can use a SIM card or purchase eSIM data directly online.
+Perfect for families or friends traveling together, the hotspot can connect up to 10 devices and supports both SIM cards or eSIM data packages.
 We would have literally been lost in Porto without it!

 An Actual Map of Porto

-Call us old-fashioned, but even with a WiFi connection, we think it is a good idea to carry a Porto map – like this one! – when touring the city.
-In fact, we think it is best to purchase a map in advance of your trip so that you can study the city layout.
-You might even want to highlight our Porto Walking Tour route on the map so that you can easily follow along.
+Call us old-fashioned, but even with a Wi-Fi connection, we think it is a good idea to carry a Porto map – like this one – when touring the city.
+You might even prefer to highlight our Porto Walking Tour route so that you can easily follow along.

 Portugal Travel Insurance